Olalekan-Ojo/NLP/README.md

 Topics to be covered:

-  * Text Classfication using Machine learning
+  * Text Classfication on Chatgpt dataset on Audience reaction to the realease of Chatgpt in 2021
   * Topic modelling
   * Text Summarization
   *